bumps/bumps/doc/guide/options.rst

 -------------

 *Calculate entropy* is a flag which indicates whether entropy should be computed for the final fit.
 Entropy an estimate of the number of bits of information available from the fit.
+Use "--entropy=method" to specify the entropy calcualation method.
+This can be one of:

+* gmm: fit sample to a gaussian mixture model (GMM) with $5 \sqrt{d}$ components where $d$ is the number fitted parameters and estimate entropy by sampling from the GMM.

+* llf: estimates likelihood scale factor from ratio of density estimate to model likelihood, then computes Monte Carlo entropy from sample; this does not work for marginal likelihood estimates.
+  DOI:10.1109/CCA.2010.5611198

+* mvn: fit sample to a multi-variate Gaussian and return the entropy of the best fit gaussian; uses bootstrap to estimate uncertainty.
+  This method is only valid if the sample distribution is approximately Gaussian.

+* wnn: estimate entropy from weighted nearest-neighbor distances in sample.
+  Note: use with caution.
+The results from this implementation are not consistent with other methods.
+DOI:10.1214/18-AOS1688

 .. _option-plot: